 Since Peter had written his first letter to the same recipients, see the Historical Background to 1 Peter.

 Since sending his first letter, false teachers had escalated their infiltration into the churches in Asia Minor.
-In addition, the Apostle was probably in a Roman prison facing imminent death.
+In addition, the Apostle was probably in a Roman prison facing imminent death under the reign of the infamous Roman Emperor Nero.
 Out of concern for the moral and doctrinal damage that could result from these false teachers, Peter wrote what could almost be considered a last will and testament as a warning to believers.

 According to reliable Christian and historical traditions, Peter was martyred shortly after writing this second and final letter.

 Peter's 2nd Epistle was written in the mid-sixties AD.